-Pantry moths will typically find open packets of dried foodstuffs such as flour, cereal and grains and the larvae will be white or pick, possibly with a dark head depending on the particular variety of Pantry moth (there are 3 types!) – see our Pantry Moth Identification Guide.
+Pantry moths will typically find open packets of dried foodstuffs - such as flour, cereal and grains and the larvae will be white or pink, possibly with a dark head depending on the particular variety of Pantry moth (there are 3 types!) – see our Pantry Moth Identification Guide.

 Moth pheromone traps provide a way of detecting signs of adult moth activity in your home:

 Clothes Moth Traps – where the sticky clothes moth pheromone trap strips can be replaced to extend the life of the moth traps